stackgl/glsl-lighting-walkthrough/README.md

 Which one you choose depends on the material and aesthetic you are working with.
 In our case, `glsl-specular-phong` looks pretty good.

-Here we are using a specular map and `specularScale` multiplier to drive the strength.
-The above screen shot is scaled 100x for demonstration.
+The above screenshot is scaled by 100x for demonstration, using `specularScale` to drive the strength.
+The specular is also affected by the light attenuation.

 ```glsl
 #pragma glslify: computeSpecular = require('glsl-specular-phong')